ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 	(n) cpdname[m]

-where "n" is the number of compounds, "cpdname" is the compound name, and "m" is a compartment index number.
+where "n" is the compound coefficient, "cpdname" is the compound name, and "m" is a compartment index number.
 Compounds are separated by "+" and reactant and product compounds are delimited by the direction symbol.
 For example, this is the definition of reaction rxn00001:

 	(1) H2O[0] + (1) PPi[0] <=>  (2) Phosphate[0] + (1) H+[0]

 ### Format of reaction stoichiometry
 Each compound participating in the reaction is in this format:

-	n:cpdid:c:i:"cpdname"
+	n:cpdid:m:i:"cpdname"

-where "n" is the number of compounds and a negative number indicates a reactant and a positive number indicates a product, "cpdid" is the compound ID, "c" is the compartment, "i" is the compartment index, and "cpdname" is the compound name.
+where "n" is the compound coefficient and a negative number indicates a reactant and a positive number indicates a product, "cpdid" is the compound ID, "m" is the compartment index number, "i" is the community index number (I think this is no longer needed), and "cpdname" is the compound name.
 Compounds are separated by semicolon.
 For example, this is the stoichiometry of reaction rxn00001:

 	-1:cpd00001:0:0:"H2O";-1:cpd00012:0:0:"PPi";2:cpd00009:0:0:"Phosphate";1:cpd00067:0:0:"H+"